Depo-SubQ Provera 104 (injection)

 You should not use this medicine for longer than 2 years.
-Medroxyprogesterone may cause bone loss (osteoporosis) when used over long periods of time.
+Medroxyprogesterone can decrease the calcium stored in your bones, which may cause bone loss (osteoporosis) when used over long periods of time.
 Bone loss may not be reversible.
 Ask your doctor about your specific risk.

 To make sure medroxyprogesterone is safe for you, tell your doctor if you have: